Silent spaces /Nostalgia and Trauma

 ”To live means to leave traces” walter benjamin

 The stoney coastal area of the South coast of Norway, is part of the general public space, in the same way as forests and mountains.
 The environment is under pressure, and this area is vulnerable to pollution, ever changing, evolving through time, yet remaining as a solid structure in the present space.
 The drawings and installations are close, personal, intimate dialogs through years of meandering and meditation in this same area from my early childhood to the present moment.
-My artistic process reflects on the meaningful spaces that arise between the visual space and silence, and represent a being in the moment, creating dialogs with found stones, and driftwood, and various charcoal lines appearing as a shared experience, pulsating poetically and rhythmically as I draw the line, existing as a function into my perceptual and emotional world.
+I was born and grew up n the US, but visited Norway every summer.
+After a near death experience, an accident as a young child, I developed a strong sense of freedom playing along the stony area for hours, and creating my own imaginary worlds.
+I have continued to walk , play and explore the area through the years.
+My playing has developed into creative explorations into the idea of nostalgia and how the area has developed as a reflective mode of beingness.
+My artistic process reflects on the meaningful liminal spaces that arise between the visual space and memory, nostalgia and trauma, and represent a being in the moment, creating dialogs with found stones, and driftwood, and various charcoal lines appearing as a shared experience, pulsating poetically and rhythmically as I draw the line, existing as a function into my perceptual and emotional world.
 Dialogs appear on the surface, emotional landscapes - of an inner / outer space.
 By closing my eyes for instance, and listening to the silence I am able to capture an essence of a transforming space, the silence is filled with sounds of nature.
 In this kind of darkness the stones become alive, jumping out in their own colors, colors relating to one another, looking outwards at the sea or inwards towards me.
 I reflexively and intimately touch on the transcending nature as a creative space that opens to a dialog of senses and subliminal experience.
 Like being adrift at sea, I slowly let go of the structures of my language and move beyond a threshold where I am able to sense and feel the relation between the silence of a space and my inner vocabulary.
 Here my dialogs can develop, ideas and thoughts are visible as waves and invisible as currents through the opening and closing of the sea.
 Barthes argued that the reader could never know or understand the intentions of the author, and that a text therefore constitutes a multi-‐ dimensional space-‐ with multiple potential, subjective meanings that vary from reader to reader, from reading to reading, but that has no ultimate, singular meaning.
-When experiencing the silent spaces, my mind opens to notions regarding how one can understand the space between oneself and silence, and how this space becomes a sharing of space, a universal point of contact that bounds us all together, exploring what we can understand together, a contact with essential human needs.
-My journey is dynamic and evolving , and the dialog is perpetual, yet each artwork or dialog exists with a tension created between myself and the encounter with nature and the surrounding space with no ultimate singular meaning.
-The surface shows me a pathway into layers that otherwise remain concealed, showing me how language is both transparent and radiant.
+When experiencing the liminal spaces, my mind opens to notions regarding how one can understand the space between oneself and the past, and how this space becomes a sharing of space, a universal point of contact that bounds us all together, exploring what we can understand together, a contact with essential human needs.
+The journey is dynamic and evolving , and the dialog is perpetual, yet each artwork or dialog exists with a tension created between myself and the encounter with nature and the surrounding space with no ultimate singular meaning connecting to both past and future The surface shows me a pathway into layers that otherwise remain concealed, showing me how language is both transparent and radiant.
 The silence is not empty, it resonates and echoes the past and radiates the ever evolving possibilities of the next dialog and the rendering of space.